logo

 Transfer Pathways

-Graduates can smoothly transition to UCCI’s Bachelor of Social Sciences program, specializing in areas like psychology, political science, or sociology.
+Graduates can smoothly transition to UCCI’s Bachelor of Social Sciences programme, specializing in areas like psychology, political science, or sociology.

 Focus on Caribbean and Global Perspectives